 AOV is a massive performance, a virtual work of art, which, as the pandemic ends, will exit its virtual space and will be performed in front of an audience in the traditional way.

-Kornél Fekete-Kovács created a melody consisting of nine notes, which can be considered the body of the virus.
+Kornél Fekete-Kovács created a melody consisting of nine notes, which can be considered the strain of the virus.
 This melody lacks rhythm, tonality, harmony or any other context.
 This way the nine notes can be easily adapted to the different musical trends and styles of the different artists.
 As a first step, he sent the “virus” motif to ten composers, who will create the first mutations of the “body”, thus the first ten branches of the spread of the “virus”.

 Make your own composition of the 9 notes of the Virus.